frabas/DISPLACE_GUI/README.md

-Look at the [Release section](https://github.com/frabas/DISPLACE_GUI/releases) on this GitHub repository to download an installer for Windows or packages for Unix and MacOSX. or alternatively, look at the [google drive for DISPLACE](https://drive.google.com/drive/folders/0ByuO_4j-1PxtfnZBblpQNmh2a2Z4SmpkRC16T1kwR0t1RWUyOVUxdHlEZzZwZWVpaVJac00) also hosting additional files
+Look at the [Release section](https://github.com/frabas/DISPLACE_GUI/releases) on this GitHub repository to download an installer for Windows, or alternatively, look at the [google drive for DISPLACE](https://drive.google.com/drive/folders/0ByuO_4j-1PxtfnZBblpQNmh2a2Z4SmpkRC16T1kwR0t1RWUyOVUxdHlEZzZwZWVpaVJac00) for packages for Unix and MacOSX and also hosting additional files.

 [DISPLACE Example datasets](https://displace-project.org/blog/download/) are available (DISPLACE_input_xx)